As a guitarist and songwriter, I had performed solo, and as a member

 late 70's and early 80's -- I, surprisingly, did not play much

-to have served in recent years as the Director of Music at St. Stephen's Anglican Church in
+I was blessed to have served for a time as the Director of Music at St. Stephen's Anglican Church in Westmount, QC.
+Following the amicable decision to

 split the congregation in early 2009, I sensed it was time to move